 Arthur Lewbel – Like most people, my first few were probably my favorites.
 1981 was special, where the IJA first met Anthony Gatto, and Bobby May was there.
 I recall seeing Art Jennings give his last performance as Happy Dayze in one of those early conventions, maybe 1978.
 Winning a gold medal for numbers passing in 1994 was memorable.
 1996 stands out, as I was championships director that year.

 Scott Cain – St. Louis was very special.
 We had both Anthony Gatto and Sergei Ignatov there and performing in the big show and gathering large crowds in the gym.
 Trixie was a Special Guest and was a class act all-around.
 Doubble Troubble kicked butt in the Teams Championships.
-There were over 1600 jugglers there if I recall, including other legends such as Rudy Horn and Dick Franco.
+There were over 1600 jugglers there if I recall correctly.
 Steve and Carol Mills welcomed their son Tony into the world during the festival.

 Craig Barnes – Santa Barbara in 1982 – It was the first year that it wasn’t sweltering; San Jose in 1986 – it was local for me and the theaters were great.